 - Research participation will not involve any cost, time, or additional procedures beyond the normal donation process.
 The risk of the research use of your sample or information is loss of confidentiality.
 Protections are in place to minimize this risk.

 - Samples used by researchers are coded.
 Only authorized Red Cross personnel can link coded samples to a donor’s identifying information.

-- An independent committee [the Institutional Review Board (IRB)] approves all American Red Cross research using donor samples or information.
+The Red Cross does not share your identifying information with other entities, except as required by law and in limited circumstances with research partners who are bound by strict privacy and data protection requirements.
+An independent committee [the Institutional Review Board (IRB)] approves all American Red Cross research using donor samples or information.
 The IRB is government regulated and is established to protect your rights and welfare.